infinum/rails-handbook/Design Patterns/Form objects.md

 ## Good solution

-We create a Form Object to represent this specific form:
+We create a form object to represent this specific form:

 ```ruby
 class RegistrationForm